 Visit the glasshouse to learn about this long-lived marvel and the threats it currently faces in the wild.

 Exploration in the future

 Exploration is not just about banking the world’s seeds.

 Our Tree Gang visited the British Virgin Islands to carry out post-hurricane remedial work on the country’s trees.

 In Colombia, a huge partnership between Colsciencias and Kew resulted in a ground-breaking research trip to Boyacá, a region previously unexplored due to local tensions.

 We have scientists studying edible orchids in Zambia, and medicinal plants in Kyrgyzstan.

-We want a world where plants and fungi are understood, valued and conserved - because our lives depend on them.
-The adventure continues.
+Here at Kew, we're striving for a world where plants and fungi are understood, valued and conserved because our lives depend on them.